ajinkyapuar/cube.js/docs/content/Schema/Reference/pre-aggregations.md

 <!-- prettier-ignore-start -->
 [[warning | ]]
 | The `every` parameter **does not** force Cube.js to fetch `refreshKey` based
 | on an interval.
-It instead generates a SQL query whose result should change
+It instead generates an SQL query whose result should change
 | at least once per defined interval and adjusts `refreshKeyRenewalThreshold`
 | accordingly.
 [Learn more][ref-cube-refreshkey].
 <!-- prettier-ignore-end -->